beginning of content

 Key facts

-• Needlestick injuries happen when a sharp object, such as a needle, syringe or blade, accidentally breaks the skin.
+• A needlestick injury is when a sharp object, such as a needle or syringe, accidentally breaks the skin.

-• A needlestick injury can expose you to blood-borne viruses (for example hepatitis B, hepatitis C and HIV) or dangerous substances, such as medicines, drugs or chemicals.
+• Although it's very rare, a needlestick injury can expose you to blood-borne viruses such as hepatitis B, hepatitis C or human immunodeficiency virus (HIV).

-• Always handle sharp objects carefully, use safety devices when available and throw away used needles in specially marked sharps containers to prevent needlestick injuries and protect your health.
+• To prevent needlestick injuries, always handle sharp objects carefully and throw away used needles in specially marked sharps containers.

 What are needlestick injuries?

-A needlestick injury can expose you to blood-borne viruses (for example hepatitis B, hepatitis C and HIV) or dangerous substances, such as medicines, drugs or chemicals.
+A needlestick injury can expose you to blood-borne viruses and dangerous substances.
+However, this risk is very low.

 How do needlestick injuries happen?